^^ Back to top

 In 2013, the National Institute for Health and Care Excellence (NICE) published new fertility guidelines that made recommendations about who should have access to IVF treatment on the NHS in England and Wales.

-However, individual Health Boards make the final decision about who can have NHS-funded IVF in their local area, and their criteria may be stricter than those recommended by NICE (see below).
+However, individual Health Boards make the final decision about who can have NHS-funded IVF in their local area.
+This decision is based on the advice from NICE and that of the Welsh Health Specialised Services Committee (WHSSC).
+This means that their criteria may be stricter than those recommended by NICE and the WHSSC.

 Women under 40